-Subjects: Gifted Education; Teacher Resources; Writing; Literacy; Art / Drama / Music
+Subjects: Gifted Education; Teacher Resources; Writing; Literacy; Visual Arts/Music/Dance/Theater

 Order code: 3901

-In Returning the Arts to Language Arts: Imaginative Literacies, leading teachers of the Colorado Network of the Bread Loaf School of English each share one of their “best practices” and introduce artists with whom they collaborated.
-These research- based and writing-centered practices, all applicable for multi-ability classrooms, will re-equip teachers who are determined to resist the pressures of “teaching to” state tests while they face devastating budget cuts to programs for gifted children and of the creative arts.
+In Returning the Arts to Language Arts, leading teachers of the Colorado Network of the Bread Loaf School of English each share one of their “best practices” and introduce artists with whom they have collaborated.
+These research-based and writing-centered practices, all applicable for mixed-ability classrooms, will help teachers who are determined to resist the pressures of teaching to standardized tests while they face devastating budget cuts to programs for gifted children and the creative arts.

 You are viewing Home-based Switch to school-based